 Is it too late to send sympathy flowers?

-No matter when you heard the sad news, it’s never too late to send funeral flowers.
+When you hear the sad news, it’s never too late to send funeral flowers.
 Sending flowers is always appropriate.
 If you missed the funeral, you could send a plant, sympathy flowers, or a food basket to the residence of the surviving family.

 Who do you address the funeral flowers?

 Funeral flowers must be addressed to the funeral home, crematorium or church.
-Make sure to include the name of the deceased so that it will be delivered to the right place.
+Make sure to include the deceased’s name so it will be delivered to the right place.